mongodb/docs/source/includes/get-chart-data-details.rst

-.. admonition:: Data Table Differs from Chart Visualization
+.. important:: Data Table Differs from Chart Visualization
-   :class: important

    Some configuration options you see reflected on a chart visualization are not applied to the data table.
 The